Zodiark-ch/CLUE/README.md

 # Execution Steps

-This section provides step-by-step instructions for executing the CSAT project using Edge Pruning methodology.
+This section provides step-by-step instructions for executing the CLUE project using Edge Pruning methodology.
+The paper is **“CLUE: Conflict-guided Localization for LLM Unlearning Framework”** accepted by ICLR 2026.

 ## Step 1: Dataset Creation
 Execute the dataset creation script using Python: